User Tools

 How realtors are compensated

-Realtors are compensated through commissions, which are typically a percentage of the final selling price of a property.
-This percentage can differ depending on the agreement made between the realtor and client, but is usually around 5-6%.
+Realtors receive compensation in the form of commissions.
+This is usually a percentage based on the final sale price of a home.
+This percentage can vary depending on the agreement between the realtor and the client, but it is typically around 5-6%.

-Realtors have access to a wide range of tools and resources that can help them market properties effectively, negotiate deals, and handle the complex legal and financial aspects of a real estate transaction.
+Realtors are equipped with a range of resources and tools that help them market property effectively, negotiate deals and handle the legal and finance aspects of real estate transactions.

 Realtors have access to additional resources and support through the NAR, which can benefit both the agent and their clients.
-Both real estate brokers and realtors get paid in the same manner through commission.
+Both real estate agents, and realtors, are compensated the same way by commission.

-Real Estate Agents are paid on a commission basis only.
-They do not receive an hourly wage or a salary.
-Their income is directly linked to their ability close deals and make sale.
+Real estate agent do not get paid an hourly or a monthly salary.
+This means that their income is directly tied to their ability to close deals and make sales.

-The commission paid to real estate agents is split between the agent of the seller and the agent of the buyer.
+In general, real estate agents receive compensation through commissions, which are shared by the seller's and buyer's agents.
 There is a distinction between a realtor and a real estate broker, but both are paid the same through commission.